uport-project/veramo-website/docs/fundamentals/introduction.md

 At Veramo, we work closely with the [W3C](https://www.w3.org/) and [DIF](https://identity.foundation/) to build compatibility across many projects and initiatives in the space.

-Using Veramo, you can design your DID agent how you want it by using the [core plugins](/docs/agent/plugins) or [write your custom plugins](/docs/guides/create_plugin).
+Using Veramo, you can design your DID agent how you want it by using the [core plugins](/docs/agent/plugins) or you can [write custom plugins](/docs/guides/create_plugin).
 We have plugins for DID Methods, Messaging Protocols, Storage, Key Management, Authentication, and many more.